adamhashi/genero-syntax-highlighting/README.md

     }

 This will remove the tab indent lines and get rid of some of the vim commands with the far more useful Windows ones.
 If you like Ctrl-V in vim, middle click dragging in vscode does the same thing.
-The terminal settings lets the vscode terminal read your bash settings.
+The terminal setting lets the vscode terminal read your bash settings.
 The git setting hides untracked changes in the vscode source control page.

 ## Known Issues